 Finca Osa Verde is 10-acre working farm located on our Osa Verde property, a former cattle ranch that we are restoring.
-We have reforested 10 hectares of this 500 acre property and restored a wetland area.

 Demonstration and Education

 Volunteers, student groups and researchers will be able to work on the farm and gain hands-on experience and in depth knowledge of best practices in agriculture in the tropics.
-Visitors to the stations will have the opportunity to participate in planting and harvesting crops, milking cows, making cheese and yogurt and many more fun activities.
-Local farmers, ranchers and community members will come to learn about rotational grazing, mushroom production, compost, beekeeping and many other best practices suited to the tropics.

 Biochar is a charcoal substance that is added to agricultural soil.
 The process of using biochar in farming soils is a 2,000 year-old practice that transforms agricultural waste into a soil that can retain carbon, increase soil biodiversity, and help prevent deforestation.
 Biochar plays a role in mitigating climate change because it can contribute to carbon sequestration which helps to reduce the amount of carbon dioxide in the atmosphere.
 Biochar also helps to create long lasting healthy soils that are productive for generations of food growth.